epfl-ada/ada-2023-project-chatchuipt/readme.md

 # Research Questions
+## World region
+- Base the analysis for different region of the world.
+Make sure to take into account the hemisphere when evaluating for the season.

-add analysis for diff countries ? mouais --> better to specialize on one kind of countries !!
+- mouais --> better to specialize on one kind of countries !!

+## Season-dependent beer (e.g: beer almost exclusively drank during one season)
-Is a beer more incline to be consumed at one time of the year ?
+- Is a beer more incline to be consumed at one time of the year ?

+## Ephemere and long-lasting season dependent beers
+- Do some beers only follow one season trend and would then be forgotten in the next years ?

+## Features of season-dependent beers
-Which characteristics of a beer makes it to be more a spring-beer or a fall-beer ?
+- Which characteristics of a beer makes it to be more a spring-beer or a fall-beer ?

+## Drinking at the wrong season
+- Is there a shift of the season-dependent beer ratings if it is not tasted during the adequate period ?

+## Professional vs Occasional drinker
+- Isolate group A from B and re-run all the analysis to see wether or not there is improvement in our analysis without the group A.

+## ??
-Do people consume one type of beer more due to its better taste than usual ?
+- Do people consume one type of beer more due to its better taste than usual ?

-Are the rating of the beer and the commentary given for it in adequation to each others ?
+- Are the rating of the beer and the commentary given for it in adequation to each others ?

-Do some beers only follow some one season trend and would then be forgotten in the next years ?

-## Proposed additional datasets (if any)
+# Proposed additional datasets (if any)

-No additional dataset to provide, complete dataset !
+- No additional dataset to provide, complete dataset !

-## Methods
+# Methods

 Graphs plotting for different kind of beers, evolution accross time, evolution between years by superposition, ... correlation between senitmental analysis of comments and ratings ?